Canopy vs Roof Hail Netting System: Which System Should You Choose?

 Which hail netting system is better for windy areas?

 The roof system performs better in windy regions because it handles 15–25 m/s winds with reduced uplift pressure.
+Its sloped structure disperses wind load far more efficiently than a flat canopy, which is why we recommend it for storm-prone sites.

 Does a flat canopy hold hail or snow?